Annadesbois/weekly-chart-display/README.md

 - User-friendly error messages when data fails to load
 - Reload button for easy recovery
 - Graceful fallback states to maintain user experience

+### Testing - TODO

+These are not yet set up, they are the next things I want to integrate.

+- **Write unit tests**: Create \*.test.tsx files (e.g., in a **tests**/ folder) to verify individual components and utility functions using render, screen, and user-event helpers
+- **Write integration tests**: Test how multiple components and hooks work together to ensure the full data-fetching and rendering flow behaves correctly under realistic user interactions

 ## Available Scripts